maxxiimo/the-front-end-manifesto/chp8-device-detection.md

       end
     end

-...and the following to /config/initializers/mime_types.rb:
+We then register the *:mobile* mime type in *config/initializers/mime_types.rb*:

     Mime::Type.register_alias "text/html", :mobile

-Just like in the Mobylette solution, requests from mobile devices are detected by Mobvious and served the correct markup and styles.
-Of course we will need to create all the new .html.mobile views, and again like in the Mobylette solution, I'm feeling like there are way too many files in our app/views folder – some ending with ".html.haml" others with ".mobile.haml".
+Don't forget to restart your server, and with that, requests from mobile devices detected by Mobvious will be served *.html.mobile views*.
+Only one is included in our base mobile files, but I'm beginning to get concerned that as we move along development, we will find that we have way too many files in our *app/views* folder – some ending with "*.html.haml*" others with "*.mobile.haml*".

 NOTE: If you use Firefox try [User Agent Switcher][] to test on your desktop.

-### Mobile Views
+### Mobile Views: Organization

 To better organize, and reduce clutter and even repetition, let's keep our mobile views separate from our regular views.